TheMightyQuynh/ELK/INSTALL_Elasticsearch_6.8.23.md

 ```
 sudo nano /etc/elasticsearch/jvm.options
 ```
-8. Update the heap min and max size to 256m (default is 1GiB, e.g. `-Xms1g` `-Xmx1g`) if you chose instance type t2.micro (1GiB memory) for master-1, else see the section on RAM in the first answer of <a href="https://stackoverflow.com/a/58656748">this Stackoverflow thread</a>
+8. Update the initial and max heap size to 768m (default is 1GiB, e.g. `-Xms1g` `-Xmx1g`) if you chose instance type t2.small (2GiB memory) for master-1, else see the section on RAM in the first answer of <a href="https://stackoverflow.com/a/58656748">this Stackoverflow thread</a>
 ```
--Xms256m
+-Xms768m
--Xmx256m
+-Xmx768m
 ```
 9. Start Elasticsearch on all three instances (you may need to run the command as sudo)
 ```